 Where to look

 Bucks Home Choice is Buckinghamshire Council’s social housing scheme for the area.
-To have access to Home Choices scheme and the housing options available you will need to register your elderly relative.
-Once registered you will be able to see upcoming properties that will be available to be bid on, which includes retirement and sheltered housing options.
+To access the Home Choices scheme and view the housing options available, you will need to register your elderly relative.
+Once registered, you’ll be able to see upcoming properties that are available to bid on, which includes retirement and sheltered housing options.

 By their own admission, Bucks Home Choice has a limited selection of housing options open at any one time.
 This is because of the high demand in Buckinghamshire.
-You can find out about more council options, local private options, and get area-specific housing advice on your relevant council’s website:
+You can find out about more council options and local private options through Buckinghamshire Council’s Housing Choices for Older People page.

-If there aren’t many or any options for sheltered housing or retirement homes/villages in your area, you will have to search for accomodation privately.
-The major directory for searching for alternative housing options for elderly people is HousingCare.org.
-In addition to some other options, we have included links to HousingCare searches for retirement housing in each area in Buckinghamshire
+If there are few or no options for sheltered housing, retirement homes or retirement villages in your area, you will have to search for accommodation privately.
+The major directory for researching alternative housing options for elderly people is HousingCare.
+In addition to some other options, we have included links to HousingCare searches for retirement housing in each area within Buckinghamshire:

 Extra Care Housing

 As the name suggests, Extra Care housing offers another level on top of normal sheltered housing schemes.
-Extra Care housing offers on-site medical and personal care to its residence.
-The services that can be offered differ with needs and between each scheme.
-Extra Care housing is often cheaper than care and nursing homes as it does include full time medical care or meals.
+Extra Care housing offers on-site, medical and personal care to its residents.
+The services that can be offered differ based on needs and between each scheme.
+Extra Care housing is often cheaper than care and nursing homes, as it also includes full time medical care and meals.